-Because every sales transaction involves at least two people, a buyer and a seller,

-To specific rusually tangible incentives both for the buyer to make the parchase and for the seller to close the sale.
+Because every sales transaction involves at least two people, a buyer and a seller, sales promotion techniques can be directed at both.
+They provide specific, usually tangible, incentives both for the buyer to make the purchase and for the seller to close the sale.
 This section looks first at sales promotion strategies directed by suppliers or intermediaries toward prospective customers and then examines sales promotion efforts directed by suppliers toward intermediaries selling their products.

-15.5.1 Customer-Oriented Sales Promotion
+15.5.1 Customer-Oriented Sales Promotion: